Johnstown, Pennsylvania: 21st century

-In 2003, U.S. Census data showed that Johnstown was the least likely city in the United States to attract newcomers; however, what were previously relatively weak opportunities provided by the local manufacturing and service economies have more recently begun to burgeon, attracting outsiders.
-Gamesa Corporación Tecnológica, a Spanish wind energy company, opened its first U.S. wind turbine blade manufacturing facility near here in 2006 which subsequently closed in 2014.
+In 2003, U.S. Census data showed that Johnstown was the least likely city in the United States to attract newcomers.
+But since then local manufacturing and service economies have more recently begun to burgeon, attracting outsiders.
+Gamesa Corporación Tecnológica, a Spanish wind energy company, opened its first U.S. wind turbine blade manufacturing facility near here in 2006.
+It closed in 2014.
 Several wind turbines are sited on Babcock Ridge, the "Eastern Continental Divide", along the eastern edge of Cambria and Somerset counties.
 Lockheed Martin relocated a facility from Greenville, South Carolina, to Johnstown in 2008.
-Höganäs AB, a Swedish powdered metals manufacturer operates two plants in the region, one in the Moxham section of the city and also in nearby Hollsopple in Somerset County.
-Companies like Concurrent Technologies Corporation, DRS Laurel Technologies, ITSI Biosciences, Kongsberg Defense and more throughout the region are thriving businesses.
+Höganäs AB, a Swedish powdered metals manufacturer, operates two plants in the region, one in the Moxham section of the city and also in nearby Hollsopple in Somerset County.
+Companies such as Concurrent Technologies Corporation, DRS Laurel Technologies, ITSI Biosciences, Kongsberg Defense and more throughout the region are thriving businesses.

 Recent construction in the surrounding region, the downtown, and adjacent Kernville neighborhood—including a new 100000 sqft Regional Technology Complex that will house a division of Northrop Grumman, among other tenants—signal the increasing dependence of Johnstown's economy on the U.S. government's defense budget.
 The high-tech defense industry is now the main non-health-care staple of the Johnstown economy, with the region pulling in well over $100M annually in federal government contracts, punctuated by one of the premier defense trade shows in the U.S., the annual Showcase for Commerce.

 Johnstown remains a regional medical, educational, cultural, and communications center.
-As in many other locales, health care provides a significant percentage of the employment opportunities in the city.
-The region is located right in the middle of the "Health Belt", an area stretching from the Midwest to New England and down the East Coast that has had massive growth in the health care industry.
+As in many other locales, health care has provided a significant percentage of the employment opportunities in the city.
+The region is located in the middle of the "Health Belt", an area stretching from the Midwest to New England and down the East Coast where massive growth has taken place in the health care industry.
 Major health care centers include Memorial Medical Center and Windber Medical Center, the Laurel Highlands Neuro-Rehabilitation Center, and the John P. Murtha Neuroscience and Pain Institute, with its advances in treating wounded veterans, and the Joyce Murtha Breast Care Center's focus on early diagnosis and advanced treatment.